treepruner/ReproducibleResearch/PA2_template.md

 ```

-Top fatality event groups by year show that the data may be incomplete or have quality issues since there are no flooding or heat related deaths prior to 1990.
+The top "Fatalities by Event Groups by Year" figure present below  shows that the data may be incomplete or have quality issues since there are no flooding or heat related deaths prior to 1990.

 ```r